rdbell/echo-cookie/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to improve PrettyLogger or suggest new features, feel free to fork the repository, make your changes, and submit a pull request.
+If you'd like to improve or suggest new features, feel free to fork the repository, make your changes, and submit a pull request.

 # License